JoshuaJewell/abwe2-res/README.md

 ## Process
 ### 1. Transcription, Python
 Audio collected from the site, containing details of behaviours performed, meterological values, and covariates will be transcribed with timestamps using [Whisper Distil Large v3](https://huggingface.co/distil-whisper/distil-large-v3) (Gandhi _et al._ 2023).
-Human oversight will be required to ensure transcription accuracy, and to reliably clean the data.
+Human oversight was required to ensure transcription accuracy, and to reliably clean the data.

 My favourite part of this is when it acknowledges after some time:<br />
 `You seem to be using the pipelines sequentially on GPU.
 In order to maximize efficiency please use a dataset`<br />